Around the world in… a life time! Stories from my various travels, mostly edible.

 You know what’s great about eating out in Italy?
 Campari aperitifs.

 There’s a choice of sweet or bitter but I always choose bitter.
 It goes better with the olive and whatever savoury snack you’re having with it; nuts, sliced meats, bread or the delightful little pizza pies pictured above.

 It was a hot day and we’d been walking quite a while through the back streets of Venice when we happened past the Nobile Pasticcerie with a lot of people gathered around, smoking furiously.

 A quick peek inside revealed why.
 Sweet and savoury snacks were carefully arranged behind a glass counter; individual pizza pies, spinach and ricotta pastries, big fluffy white meringues and pistachio biscotti were all piled dazzlingly high.

-They were being eaten by locals with one hand while the other held a Campari aperitif and somehow they also smoked a cigarette (a third hand?).
+They were being eaten by locals with one hand while the other held a Campari aperitif and somehow they also smoked a cigarette or drew estate cigars (a third hand?).
 We immediately wanted to do the same.
 Not the smoking bit, but all the rest. (more…)

 I’m back on track with healthy eating while in France.
 It’s for two reasons: